What Are the Recovery Tips After Visiting Oral Surgery Westfield NJ?

 Eating and Nutrition

-No spicy, crunchy, hard, or seeds-filled foods for at least a week.
-Avoid straws — the suction can dislodge the clot.
-Also skip hot alcoholic drinks and carbonated beverages for a few days.
+Avoid spicy, crisp and hard food items for at least one week.
+Beware of straws as the suction could dislodge the blood clot.
+Avoid hot alcohol drinks as well as carbonated beverages for some days.

 Activity, Rest, and Returning to Normal

-Avoid strenuous exercise and heavy lifting for 1–2 weeks.
-Even bending over can increase bleeding, so err on the side of caution.
+Beware of strenuous workouts and excessive lifting for the first 1-2 weeks.
+Bending over or bending can cause bleeding.
+Therefore, err in the direction of caution.

 Smoking, Alcohol, and Other Cautions